jjgo1007/inmar_py_2507/README.md

 1. main_etl.py runs
 2. Creates the folder to save all the files to process that day if it doesn't exist
 3. It calls the file_check.py function; this checks the general requirements of the files, if they comply, it sends them to the processed/raw/<day> folder, if not, it sends them to the unprocessed folder and fills the unprocessed_log.txt with the reason it couldn't be processed
-4. It calls the quality_check.py functions, which contain the phone validation, formatting, and output, the null check for the mandatory columns (name, phone, location), reads each file of the day, splits them into the .out and .bad files, and fills the bas_metadata.txt file.
+4. It calls the quality_check.py functions, which contain the phone validation, formatting, and output, the null check for the mandatory columns (name, phone, location), reads each file of the day, splits them into the .out and .bad files, and fills the bad_metadata.txt file.